gitbucket/gitbucket/README.md

 - Gravatar support
 - Plug-in system

-Following features are not implemented, but we will make them in the future release!

-- Network graph
-- Statistics
-- Watch / Star

 If you want to try the development version of GitBucket, see the documentation for developers at [Wiki](https://github.com/takezoe/gitbucket/wiki).

 Installation